alexlcy/five-in-a-row-engine/README.md

 This is a fairly simple implementation of five in a row game.
 The game is hosted in pygame and the game engine is based on Monte Carlo Tree Search.

-TODO: Reimplement it using the neural network for pruning the tree